jcarver989/aws-lambda4s/README.md

 ## Getting Started

-Just add this line to you `build.sbt`:
+Just add this line to your `build.sbt`:

 ```scala